quietfanatic/dirt/README.md

 Most of the code here requires C++20.

 This repo has no build workflow of its own yet.
-I've been testing it out with gcc, but theoretically it should compile with clang and msvc with a little work,
+I've been using it with gcc, but it might compile with clang and msvc with a little work.